elliottbiondo/zo/README.rst

 not found in either ref.bib file.
 If a local refs.bib is not found a new one will be printed using the same process.

+There is one more option:

+>> zo make --parent /path/to/refs.bib

+or

+>> zo make -p /path/to/refs.bib

+which can be used if for some reason you want use a different refs.bib file as a parent.

 Contributing
 ------------